Rivers and Streams

 Streams and rivers are how surface water is transported through watersheds.
 Utahs' streams and rivers harbor unique plants and animals and face many challenges.

 The vegetation along stream and river banks is known as the riparian zone.
-Click here to learn more riparian zones and their importance to water quality.
+Riparian zones provide important benefits such as shade, bank stability and habitat.

 Utah Water Watch volunteers measure pH, temperature, E. coli and cyanobacteria at a their site, often a river or stream..
 The program is perfect for educators, aspiring scientists, and anyone who likes spending time outdoors.
-Learn how you can help take care of your local streams here.
+Learn how you can help take care of your local streams.